Kiss Symphony: Alive IV

-Kiss Symphony: Alive IV is a 2003 live album from the American rock band, Kiss, performing with the Melbourne Symphony Orchestra (MSO).
+Kiss Symphony: Alive IV is a 2003 live album by American rock band Kiss, performing with the Melbourne Symphony Orchestra (MSO).
 The arrangements were made by David Campbell, who also conducted the MSO.
 It is the group's fourth album in the Alive series and first release under Kiss Records and Sanctuary Records.

 Album information

 The concert from which the album is taken featured original Kiss members Peter Criss, Paul Stanley, and Gene Simmons.
 All three appeared at a press conference announcing the show.
 "The result will be no less than a symphonic sonic boom," promised Stanley.
 "Beethoven and Mozart will rise up dancing with fists raised as we unleash a spectacle that will be both classic and classical.
 This time it's black tie and black leather."
 Members of the Melbourne Symphony Orchestra who accompanied Kiss during this performance wore Kiss makeup and tuxedos.

 Although Stanley said, "We're hoping Ace will be at this spectacular concert," guitarist Frehley once again left the band.
 The show instead introduced new member Tommy Thayer as the "Spaceman".
 The resultant album was Kiss's last to feature Criss – who would leave the band officially in 2004, to be replaced once again by Eric Singer.
-(Singer had previously rejoined the band to replace Criss in 2001 after the band's first Farewell Tour.)
+Singer had previously rejoined the band to replace Criss in 2001 after the band's first Farewell Tour.